balajidontul/shopping-app-microservices/README.md

 ### Configuration
 Ensure you have a MySQL instance running and update the `application.properties` or `application.yml` files in each microservice with your MySQL configurations.

-## Contributing
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.

-## Contact
-For any questions or support, please contact [your-email@example.com](mailto:your-email@example.com).

----

-**Note**: This document is a brief summary.
-For more detailed information, please refer to the individual microservice's documentation within their respective directories.